 On one day on my trip, I had wind and rain the whole day, but on other days I had sunny skies.

 Other days, it only rained late in the afternoon after I’d arrived at my accommodation.
 You can expect a mix of weather and expect that it may change quickly.

 In summer it’s busier but never overcrowded, except for some of the more popular spots that attract day-trippers.

 Note: I have purposely not included the name of the B&Bs and hotels where I stayed as a courtesy to IrelandWays.com who organized my accommodation.

 Walking Route Description: N/A

 Highlights: A short walk around the village.
-If you’re able to make it to the village of Clonegal (5.5 km away) there’s Huntington Castle.
-Tours are offered June, July and August and the gardens are open from May to September.
-I was there in April, so unfortunately everything was closed.
+If you’re able to make it to Conegal (5.5 km away), there’s Huntington Castle.
+Tours are available in June, July, and August.
+The gardens are open from May to September.

-Where to Stay: I stayed in an old charming farm house B&B located just a 10 minute walk from the city centre.
+Where to Stay: I stayed in an old charming farmhouse B&B located just a 10-minute walk from the city center.

 Additional Info: The south starting point for the Wicklow Way is the tiny village of Clonegal.
 It’s 5.5km from Bunclody, so stay with a B&B that will give you a ride to the starting point.